Towards Efficient and Exact Forgetting Services in Pre-Trained-Model-based Continual Learning: Our Proposed ACU Method

-Notably, since the rank of our designed \textit{Knowledge Tracking Matrix} is $R \leq d_\mathrm{F} \ll N$, it represents a highly compressed trace of the historical examples and cannot be inverted to recover the original dataset, thereby preserving historical data privacy.
-Specifically, although \eqref{eq:subsection-3.2-4} represents a final analytical expression for $\mathbf{T}_0$, it can be recursively computed during the CL phase according to the online data stream, thereby eliminating the need to centrally store all data samples $\mathcal{D}$.
-More details on the feasibility of the recursive computation for $\mathbf{T}_0$ during the CL phase are provided in Appendix~\ref{subsection:appendix.C}.
+Notably, although \eqref{eq:subsection-3.2-4} represents the initial \textit{Knowledge Tracking Matrix} tracking all samples, it can be recursively computed during the CL phase according to the online data increments, thereby eliminating the need to centrally store all data samples $\mathcal{D}$.
+More details on the feasibility of the recursive computation for $\mathbf{T}_0$ during the CL phase are provided in Appendix D. Furthermore, since the rank of our designed \textit{Knowledge Tracking Matrix} is $R \leq d_\mathrm{F} \ll N$, it represents a highly compressed trace of the historical examples and cannot be inverted to recover the original dataset, thereby preserving historical data privacy.
+More details on privacy analyses are provided in Section~\ref{subsection-3.4-Theoretical Analyses}.